After cardio and endurance: plunge immediately

 For runners, cyclists, swimmers, and anyone doing conditioning work, cold water immersion within 30 minutes of training is consistently supported by research.
 A 2012 meta-analysis of 17 studies published in the Cochrane Database found that cold water immersion (50-59°F for 10-15 minutes) significantly reduced delayed onset muscle soreness (DOMS) after endurance exercise.

 The mechanism is straightforward: cold constricts blood vessels, reducing inflammation and swelling.
 When you rewarm, fresh blood flow flushes metabolic waste.
-For endurance athletes, this accelerates recovery without a meaningful downside — you're not trying to build muscle with cardio, so the anti-inflammatory effect is purely beneficial.
+For endurance athletes, this accelerates recovery without a meaningful downside, since you're not trying to build muscle with cardio, and the anti-inflammatory effect is purely beneficial.

 A tub like the Ice Barrel works well for post-cardio plunges since you can prep the ice during your cooldown.